syl20bnr/spacemacs-elpa-mirror/melpa/gnus-desktop-notify-readme.txt

 by setting a different `gnus-desktop-notify-function' function.

 By default, all groups are notified when new messages are received.
-You can exclude a single group by setting the `group-notify' group parameter to
+You can exclude a single group by setting the `group-notify' group parameter to `t'.
-t.
 You can also selectively monitor groups instead by changing the `gnus-desktop-notify-groups' variable to `gnus-desktop-notify-explicit' and then manually selecting which groups to include.
 Press 'G c' in the group buffer to customize group parameters interactively.